TBSten/ktor-extensions/README.md

-# ktor static generation
+＃ ktor static generation

-A plugin for outputting specific ktor routes to html files or other formats.
+A plugin for outputting specific ktor routes to html files, etc.
-By outputting the content implemented with ktor as a file, it is possible to deploy to static hosting services, etc.
+By outputting content implemented with ktor as a file, it enables deployment to static hosting services, etc.

-## Usage
+## How to use

 Note: <your_package> should be the name of the package appropriate for your project.

-### 1. add plugin dependencies and static generation settings to build.gradle.kts
+### 1. Add plugin dependencies and static generation settings to build.gradle.kts

 ```kt
 // build.gradle.kts